ZainRizvi/ZainRizvi.github.io/_posts/2020-01-23-so-you-want-to-deep-work.md

 Tactic: include a 'miscellaneous' block for handling generic things that need to be done (email, interruptions, etc)

-## Tactic #2: Finish your work at the same time each day
+## Tactic #2: Finish your Work at the Same Time Each Day

 **Fixed-schedule productivity:** have a firm goal of not working past a certain time, then work backwards to find productivity strategies that allow you to satisfy this declaration.